anthrax3/matchly/frontendissues.md

 # Issues For Front End

-- [ ] Fix Register/Login page from index.html & login.html
+- [ ] Fix "Confirm Data" button on the bottom of the upload page
 - [ ] Format Visitor Data (visitor.jsx from Match.jsx)
     - look up react inline styles
 - [ ] Format loaded data on upload page